pretzelai/pretzelai/README.md

 npm run build
 ```

-2. Upload the contents of the `build` folder to your hosting.
+2. Upload the contents of the `dist` folder to your hosting.
 This is what you can find live at [https://pretzelai.github.io](https://pretzelai.github.io)

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)